 - 3.1 Introduction

 - 3.2 Objectives

 - 3.3 Characters in the novel Nirmala

 - 3.3.1 Character of Nirmala, the protagonist of the novel Nirmala

 - 3.3.2 Other characters in the novel

 - 3.4 Themes in the novel Nirmala

+- 3.5 Multiple Choice Questions (MCQs)

+- 3.6 Answer Key (MCQs)

-- 3.5 Examination Oriented Questions
+- 3.7 Examination Oriented Questions

-- 3.6 Let Us Sum Up
+- 3.8 Let Us Sum Up

-- 3.7 Suggested Reading
+- 3.9 Suggested Reading

-Premchand in the novel Nirmala has reasticially portrayed the characters as he wanted to depict the problems of the common people.
+Premchand in the novel Nirmala has realistically portrayed the characters as he wanted to depict the problems of the common people.
 The major themes: poverty, lack of education, ill matched marriages, superstitions, dowry, etc., highlight the problems poor people face due to poverty.
 Women's pathetic social condition has also been highlighted.

-The objective of this lesson is to acquaint the learners with the characters of the novel Nirmala.
-It also deals with the various themes highlighted in the novel.
+The objective of this lesson is to acquaint the learner with the characters in the novel Nirmala.
+The chapter also deals with the various themes highlighted in the novel.